 - The two teams must wear colours that distinguish them from each other and also the referee. - Each goalkeeper must wear colours which are distinguishable from all outfield players and the referee.
 Pinnies / bibs are recommended to save jersey switching. - Non-uniform clothing is allowed based on weather conditions, but uniforms must still distinguish teams. - A player who is asked to leave the field of play because of defective or dangerous equipment may not re-enter the field of play until the referee is satisfied that the equipment is permissible.
-The equipment may only be inspected during a stoppage in play - Any hair apparel must be of soft fabric, no plastic or metal items are to be worn. - Sports hijabs / headscarves are permitted. - Referees have the final say on the safety of equipment.
+The equipment may only be inspected during a stoppage in play - Jewellery is not permitted and cannot be taped.
+Medic Alert bracelets and necklaces are the exception provided that they are fastened securely so as not to bring danger to any other player.
+The referee should be aware of any player that is wearing one of these. - Any hair apparel must be of soft fabric, no plastic or metal items are to be worn. - Sports hijabs / headscarves are permitted. - Referees have the final say on the safety of equipment.